jeekimm/EnterococciAMR/README.md

 # EnterococciAMR
-Identifying enterococci resistance drivers with machine learning
+Identification of key drivers of antimicrobial resistance in _Enterococcus_ using machine learning feature ranking